-We’ve got 15 picture books about diversity for kids.
+We’ve compiled a list of 15 picture books about diversity for kids.
 Books are our secret weapon when it comes to teaching children about diversity and inclusion.
 Perfect for teachers or home school families.
 Teach your kids to celebrate diversity and build community.

 As teachers we want to create an inclusive environment for our kids.
 There are so many ways that students can find themselves excluded.
 They might be